 The elevation numbers make this trail sound intimidating - don't worry.
 Most of the trail is converted railroad bed so the changes are very gradual and often are hardly noticeable.
 When you look at the elevation charts and From Cumberland to Washington, DC, you drop 625 feet to sea level on the C&O Canal towpath.

-The riding surface of the towpath varies from section to section.
-There are some short paved sections, and a dozen or so miles of manicured crushed stone, but 90% of the towpath looks like the image to the left.
+The towpath originates on the banks of the Potomac River in Georgetown and follows the river for 184.5 miles.
+The riding surface of the towpath varies from section to section but is generally more "natural" than the GAP.
+There are some short paved sections, and a dozen or so miles of manicured crushed stone, but 90% of the towpath looks like the image above.
 The surface is not terribly rough, but be prepared to navigate around potholes, roots, rocks, and mud.
 The trail conditions are considerably rougher than those found on the The Great Allegheny Passage which is constructed entirely with a crushed limestone surface.
 Also, conditions change from month to month due to weather and maintenance.
 In general, expect conditions to be a bit rougher than your typical crushed limestone surface found on rail-trails.
 It's best to select a bike and tires that perform well in muddy conditions and feel lucky if the weather stays dry.

 The Big Savage Tunnel was renovated for use on the Great Allegheny Passage trail.
 It is the longest tunnel on the trail.
 The tunnel is closed between roughly December 15 and April 10 each winter to protect it from icing damage.
 Check out the video to see what it's like to ride through the tunnel.